robertokbr/donate-blood/README.md

 ## Built With

-* Html.
-* Css.
-* JavaScript.
 * Node.Js
 * Express.Js
+* knex.JS
-* PostgreSQL
+* Sqlite3
 * Nodemon
 * Nunjucks

 ## User Stories

-- [x] User can show and hide the input box.
+- [x] User can show and hide the form.
-- [x] User can add their data at the input box.
+- [x] User can input their data at the input box.
-- [x] if any input box it is null, the app will return an error message.
+- [x] if any input box is null, the app will return an error message.
 - [x] User can see his data at the "Last donors" section.